 The robot will start from its current position.
-It will move in the given touch direction, within the active user frame, until it detects a probe trigger (P1).
+It will move in the given touch direction, within the active base frame, until it detects a probe trigger (P1).
 The robot will then back off from the surface.
-If the robot does not detect a probe trigger, it will stop moving once it has travelled the search distance (see 2.3.5 on page 14).
+If the robot does not detect a probe trigger, it will stop moving once it has travelled the search distance (see "2.3.4 Set the search distance" on page 13).

 The robot will calculate the moves to the approach positions for P2, P3 and P4.
 After P1, the robot will move to P2-P4 by rotating about the normal direction you provide.
-The normal is the direction that the circle plane is facing within the active user frame.
+The normal is the direction that the circle plane is facing within the active base frame.
 The rotation will follow the right-hand rule, where your thumb is pointing in the normal direction (see "5.12 Right-hand rule" on page 69).
 To change the movement direction between approach positions, invert your normal direction.
 Approach positions for P2-P4 will be at the approach distance you define from the surface.